SeedscapeEcology/Policies-and-Responsbilities/Code_of_Conduct.md

 To make clear what is expected, we ask all members of our community to conform to the following Code of Conduct.

-* All communication Ñ online or in person Ñ should be appropriate for a professional audience including people of many different backgrounds.
+* All communication - online or in person - should be appropriate for a professional audience including people of many different backgrounds.
 Sexual language and imagery is not appropriate at any time.

 * Be kind to others.
 Do not insult or put down other contributors.